-Where to get certified: The National Association for Home Care and Hospice offers education and credentials through Home Care University.
-Home Care University has video lectures, interactive learning experiences and other resources available for care providers.
+Where to get certified: The National Association for Home Care and Hospice offers education and credentials through Home Care University, which offers video lectures, interactive learning experiences and other resources for care providers.
 You may also find local training programs at vocational or nursing schools.
 The Red Cross also offers some HHA programs, depending on the location.

 Cost: $25 for some individual classes, up to $800 for a full certificate program.

 4. First aid and emergency care

 Many care providers are likely CPR-certified, but you can add to your toolkit with additional emergency training such as in first aid.
 This can prepare you for simple cuts, burns and bruises that can help with your charge, as well as teach you how to manage larger medical emergencies until EMS arrives.

 Where to get certified: The Red Cross is one of the best places to go for a wide range of emergency and medical training.
 They offer:

 Other organizations that offer this type of semi-medical training include EMS Safety Services and the American Heart Association.
 You may also find some basic emergency training from your local emergency services or fire station; some hold free events for the public.
 If you work for an agency, this sort of training should be routinely provided.

 Cost: $65-$105, depending on area and course availability.

 Part of caring for seniors may include watching them fall ill or reach the end of their life, and there are a number of certifications and trainings that can help you navigate this emotional time.